 '''

 @PrimaryKey({"typeID", "instanceID"})

 public interface Media extends Storable {

 // 1=books, 2=music, 3=video, etc.

 int getTypeID();

 void setTypeID(int id);

 // Other half of primary key

 long getInstanceID();

 void setInstanceID(long id);

+}

 @PrimaryKey({"mediaSetID", "mediaTypeID", "mediaInstanceID"})

 public interface MediaSetElement extends Storable {

 long getMediaSetID();

 void setMediaSetID(long id);

 int getMediaTypeID();

 void setMediaTypeID(int id);

 long getMediaInstanceID();

 void setMediaInstanceID(long id);

 internal = {"mediaTypeID", "mediaInstanceID"},

 external = {"typeID", "instanceID"}

 public abstract Media getMedia() throws FetchException;

+public abstract void setMedia(Media media);

 '''

-When accessing a join property which does not exist, a FetchNoneException is thrown.
-If the join is annotated as Nullable, null is returned in this case instead.
+When accessing a many-to-one join property which does not exist, null is returned.5

 Join property values are cached locally in the enclosing Storable.
 This feature is intended to improve the performance of queries that filter on a joined property.
+If the join result is null, it is cached only for Nullable joins.

 In the first example, an initial call to getHomeAddress results in the loading of an Address Storable by the UserInfo homeAddressID.
 Subsequent calls to getHomeAddress on the same Storable instance return the same Address instance.